National Empowerment Television: NET and Philip Morris

-Some detractors of NET have consistently referred to its support by Philip Morris.
+Some detractors of NET cite its support from Philip Morris.
 In a 1993 internal strategy paper, the company discussed options for increasing NET's adverse coverage of Bill Clinton's proposal to finance an expanded public healthcare system with increased taxes on tobacco.
 "Generate additional publicity by having NET dedicate a news crew and programming to the health care issue as well as other challenges to the industry.
 Regarding health care, the crew could cover the town hall meeting sponsored by Citizens for a Sound Economy (CSE) and broadcast the highlights nationally", the memo suggested.

 "With respect to other issues, NET could produce their [sic] own version of a 60 Minutes show demonstrating the industry's side of controversial issues such as FDA/nicotine, and the EPA's risk assessment on ETS.
 Finally, NET could sponsor public opinion surveys in key congressional districts on the health care issue and broadcast the results," the memo stated.

 While the company was hoping to get NET to assist in advancing its corporate agenda, Morris was willing to return the favor to NET.
 "Philip Morris could increase the impact of NET's coverage by assisting the network in getting additional cable companies to carry their broadcasts", the memo stated.

 Funding was also an option; "Since NET is a TV network, we could fund these activities via product advertisements from the food and beer business", the memo suggested.

 Despite the potential for controversy, the company's funding of NET was extremely minor.
 A March 1994 internal strategy document revealed that it spent only $200,000 to help fund NET.
 One proposed miniseries would 'focus on debunking the myths of the Clinton plan and the use of excises to fund such a plan, and to investigate more market-driven alternatives".
 Morris planned another miniseries critiquing the proposed Clinton health care plan, as a part of a broad-based effort by health care providers and businesses of all types to stop the nationalization of American health care.